Confirmat-Robotics/bigbot_ros/README.md

 ## Controlling the robot ##
 If the software is running properly you can control the robot as described.

 Controlling is done with the remote control.
+Steering is done with the right joystick.

+The left joystick is used for driving a PTZ camera (a topic is generated), but a PTZ camera is not implemented now.

 | Switch | Function                             |
 | -------|--------------------------------------|